-- a.
+a.
 The Advanced Law Enforcement Training Division Ranges consists of several stations for firing weapons that may be in operation simultaneously and requires special safety precautions and supervision.
 The Advanced Law Enforcement Training Division Driving Track consists of a 1.7-mile high-speed track, skid pad, motor pool, and classroom facility.
 The RSO and OIC are responsible for the overall control and safe conduct on these facilities.
 Each station of the complex will have an ARSO that is responsible for that station's control and safe conduct.
 Because the student/instructor ratio is generally never more than 2:1, instructors may simultaneously perform duties as ARSO for the station.
-All RSO, ARSO, and instructors will be RSO certified. - b.
-The RSO for the Rappel Tower will have been rappel certified within the previous 12 months. - c.
-All visitors to the Advanced Law Enforcement Training Division Ranges will report to Range Operations for authorization and instructions prior to entry on the range. - d.
+All RSO, ARSO, and instructors will be RSO certified.

+b.
+The RSO for the Rappel Tower (TA 615) will have been rappel certified within the previous 12 months.
+NOTE: Tower is available for stairwell use only due to safety inspection of anchor/hook-up points and flooring.

+c.
 Uniform for training is dictated by the existing ALETD SOP and is specific to the type of training conducted.
-All firers (live-fire or special effects small arms marking cartridges) and instructors will wear safety ballistic eyewear.
-Hearing protection will be worn during all live-fire events. - e.
+All firers (live-fire or Close Combat Mission Capability Kit (CCMCK)) and instructors will wear APEL approved safety ballistic eyewear and appropriate PPE IAW ALETD SOP and composite risk management worksheet.
+Hearing protection will be worn during all live-fire events.

+d.
 The OIC for the Advanced Law Enforcement Training Division Ranges and Antiterrorism Evasive Driving Track will establish and maintain communication with Range Operations.
-OICs will also maintain communication with each of the stations within the range or driving complex at all times. - f.
+OICs will also maintain communication with each of the stations within the range or driving complex at all times.

+e.
 The Advanced Law Enforcement Training Division Ranges SOP outlines special conditions for modified or nonstandard firing positions, weapons handling, target engagement, and movement with a weapon to include running on the range.
 These activities are authorized only for the specified training as stated in the Advanced Law Enforcement Training Division Ranges SOP.
-Any deviation from established training SOPs must be submitted, in writing, through DPTMS to Range Operations for approval by the RO. - g.
-The Antiterrorism Evasive Driving Track SOP outlines special conditions for high-speed, evasive-maneuver driving and safety requirements.
+Any deviation from established training SOPs must be submitted, in writing, through DPTMS to Range Operations for approval by the RO.

+f.
+The Antiterrorism Evasive Driving Track SOP outlines special conditions for high-speed, evasivemaneuver driving, and safety requirements.
 The activities are authorized only for the specified training as stated in the Antiterrorism Evasive Driving Track SOP.
-Any deviation from established training SOPs must be submitted, in writing, though DPTMS to Range Operations for approval by the RSO. - h.
+Any deviation from established training SOPs must be submitted, in writing, though DPTMS to Range Operations for approval by the RSO.

+g.
 Units desiring to use this facility must submit a request through the Special Tactics Training Division, Director of Training, United States Army Military Police School (USAMPS).

-- i.
-All range safety procedures outlined in paragraph 4-4 of this regulation apply to the Advanced Law Enforcement Training Division Ranges and Antiterrorism Evasive Driving Track except where stated above. - j.
-Civilian GS-07 and above or their equivalent may serve as OIC/RSO. - k.
-Range Operations will provide medical support during all live-fire and rappelling operations conducted on the Advanced Law Enforcement Training Division Ranges. - I. Firers will load on command of their individual instructor or as determined by the firer as required when conducting the gun stress and shoothouse exercises.
+h.
+All range safety procedures outlined in paragraph 4-4 of this regulation apply to the Advanced Law Enforcement Training Division Ranges and Antiterrorism Evasive Driving Track except where stated above.

+i.
+Civilian GS-07 and above or their equivalent may serve as OIC/RSO.

+j.
+Range Operations will provide medical support during all live-fire and rappelling operations conducted on the Advanced Law Enforcement Training Division Ranges.

+k.
+Firers will load on command of their individual instructor or as determined by the firer as required when conducting the gun stress and shoot house exercises.